[Jan 4, 2016] TISTL 11: "Nick Davies" Patricia Steere & David Weiss [Phuket Word]

 Special Guest: Nick Davies of Phuket Word (YT)

 This podcast exposes people who know nothing of flat earth and conspiracies to the idea.
-In our eleventh show, Patricia Steere and DITRH talk to Nick Davies, from Phuket, Thailand about what the searth's shape actually is and is not.
+In our eleventh show, Patricia Steere and DITRH talk to Nick Davies, from Phuket, Thailand about what.

 Get the app!
 Learn the TRUTH!
 More info found at https://www.FlatEarthDave.com